 Enforcement of traffic laws remains one of the key components to reducing crashes along with education and engineering.
 Traffic issues are one of the top citizen complaints.
-The combination of staffing in the Traffic Unit and Overtime for additional enforcement contribute to a reduction in traffic crashes.
+The continuation of dedicated enforcement officers is vital to our reduction of motor vehicle crashes.
+The statistics above from 2014 to 2021 show the difference of our agency having Dedicated HMV Enforcement compared to not having a dedicated traffic unit.